glcraft/query-kdl/SPEC.md

 It's possible to select a range of the current node selection by using curly brackets `{}` with a Rust-based range selection in between, or an index to get only one node.
-Ranges and indexes are zero based, which means that the first element is `0`.
+Ranges and indexes are zero based, which means that the first element is `0`, and ranges end are inclusive.
 Ranges and indexes must be attached to any node type.

 Here is the table of range format: